 ceremonies in 1845.]

-The observatory —now, officially, the Vesuvius Observatory, Naples Section of the National Institute of Geophysics and Volcanology— is quite visible on the western slopes of Vesuvius.
-It rests on Colle del Salvatore, a knoll (image, left), putting it out of the range of ejecta and in a position where lava from an eruption will be channeled around the observatory and not through and over it.
+The observatory —now, officially, the Vesuvius Observatory, Naples Section of the National Institute of Geophysics and Volcanology— is visible on the western slopes of Vesuvius.
+It rests on Colle del Salvatore, a knoll (image, left), putting it out of the range of ejecta and in a position where lava from an eruption is channeled around the observatory and not through and over it.
 It is the oldest such institution in Italy and is still an active institution for important research in geophysics and volcanology.
 The old observatory is primarily a museum.
-The newer observatory monitors the volcano it rests upon as well as keeping tabs on other geological happenings in the area, such as those involving the nearby Flegrean Fields and the island of Ischia.
+The newer observatory monitors the volcano it and also keeps tabs on other geological happenings in the area, such as those at the nearby Flegrean Fields and the island of Ischia.